 And as luck would have it, our Thrifty Traveler Premium flight deal alert service is constantly looking for the best deals to get to all of them.

 Cheap Flights to Colorado and Utah

 For American travelers, Colorado and Utah are convenient places to book your mountain getaway.
 The reason?
-Because so many airlines offer nonstop service to Denver International Airport (DEN) and (to a lesser extent) Salt Lake City (SLC), that competition helps drive down prices.
+So many airlines offer nonstop service to Denver International Airport (DEN) and (to a lesser extent) Salt Lake City (SLC), and that competition helps drive down prices.

 Denver is close to ski destinations like Arapahoe Basin, Keystone, Copper, Breckenridge, and Vail.
 Plus, Denver is a good jumping-off point for farther road trips (or short flights) to places like Steamboat Springs, Aspen/Snowmass, Telluride, and more.